Creative Automation / Foundation

 01

-Start with this video's job: This video shows how the Pi coding agent ships as a deliberately minimal harness (four tools, a basic system prompt, a clean TUI) and how its hot-reloadable extension system lets you customize it by simply asking the Pi agent itself to write and reload new extensions.
-Treat "Brief" as the outcome you are trying to make visible, not a topic label.
+Start with this video's job: This video shows how the creator turned Pi, a deliberately minimal coding agent (four tools, a simple system prompt, a clean TUI, no MCP out of the box), into a fully personalized 'Neovim-style' harness entirely by telling the Pi agent to write its own extensions, running GPT-5.5 on low reasoning as the daily driver.
+Treat "User intent" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:47, where the video says: “install Pi for the first time, it is a super minimal coding agent.
 Like the most minimal of any of them.
 It includes four tools right out of the box, a super simple, super basic system prompt, a...”

 02

-Use "Source" to locate the part of the creative automation workflow the video is demonstrating.
+Use "Model role" to locate the part of the agent harness mechanism the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
 Anchor it to 7:50, where the video says: “I want to talk briefly about what my sort of workflow with this actually looks like.
 I've been a huge fan of the desktop apps for coding agents for a while.
 Really since the codeex app came out...”

 03